bokki/abstractFactoryPlugin/README.md

 # abstractFactoryPlugin
-Qt 5 Abstract Factory with plugin
+Qt 5 Abstract Factory with plugin (this project is not compilable as yet)